Improve Handwriting:

 Sit down with your child and decide together which subjects/occasions can get away with poor handwriting and which ones absolutely have to be good.

-On tasks where creative input is being rated, your child may be able to write more freely and easily if freed from the effort of writing neatly.
-A neat final draft may be required, but being allowed to type or scrawl at first may get the creative juices flowing.
+On tasks where creative input is being rated, your child may be able to write more freely and easily if it is not essential to be neat.
+Being allowed to type or scrawl at first may get the creative juices flowing.
 Accept that legible can be good enough for these times!
+The final submission can be neatly written, but allow messy writing in the creative phase.

 It is tiring to write neatly, but if it is not required at every lesson and on every occasion, then it is easier to write neatly when it really does matter.